 With the Anderson decision, the Court created a test making it easier for candidates to secure ballot access when running for office.

-Early filing dates and signature requirements create hurdle
+Early filing dates and signature requirements created hurdle to independent candidate

 To appear on the ballot as an independent, Anderson had to file petitions of candidacy in all 50 states.
 In some circumstances, he encountered resistance because of a variety of state law requirements, such as early filing dates or a minimum threshold of signatures from supporters in order to appear on the ballot.